-The result of transfer learning for different embeddings on different intermediate layers are presented in Figure~\ref{fig:FRGC}.
-Overall, applying (reduced) simple or Siamese embedding results in a considerable decrease in the accuracy of face recognition from Conv5\_1 to Conv5\_3.
-The reason of this trend is that as we go up through the layers, the features of each layer will be more specific to the gender classification ($CT_1$).
-That is to say, the features of each layer do not have information related to face recognition ($CT_2$) as much as even its previous layer.
-In addition, for all of the layers, face recognition accuracy of Siamese embedding is by far less than the accuracy of simple embedding.
-This result has route in training of Siamese embedding with Siamese network which causes a dramatic drop in the accuracy.
-As it is shown in Figure~\ref{fig:FRGC}, when Conv5\_3 is chosen as the intermediate layer in Siamese embedding, the accuracy of face recognition is 2.3\%, just ahead of random accuracy.
-Another interesting point of this figure is the effect of dimensionality reduction on the accuracy of face recognition.
+\descr{Transfer Learning.} The result of transfer learning for different embeddings on different intermediate layers for both gender classification and activity recognition tasks are presented in Fig~\ref{fig:trans}.
+For gender classification (Fig~\ref{fig:FRGC}), applying (reduced) simple or Siamese embedding results in a considerable decrease in the accuracy of face recognition (secondary task) from Conv5-1 to Conv5-3.
+The reason for this trend is that as we go up through the layers, the features of each layer will be more specific to the main task.
+In other words, the feature of each layer will have less information related to identity (the sensitive information) comparing to the previous ones.
+In addition, the face recognition accuracy of Siamese embedding is by far less than the accuracy of simple embedding in all configurations.
+As it is shown in Fig~\ref{fig:FRGC}, when Conv5-3 is chosen as the intermediate layer in Siamese embedding, the accuracy of face recognition is 2.3\%.
+Another interesting point of Fig~\ref{fig:trans} is the effect of dimensionality reduction on the accuracy of face recognition.